drasi-project/docs/docs/content/how-to-guides/installation/install-on-eks/_index.md

 - [Mongo DB](https://www.mongodb.com/).

 If `drasi init` completes without error, the Drasi environment is ready for use and you can start to create [Sources](/how-to-guides/configure-sources/), [Continuous Queries](/how-to-guides/write-continuous-queries/), and [Reactions](/how-to-guides/configure-reactions/).

+{{% alert tip %}}
+To test that Drasi has been successfully installed on your AKS cluster, you can run a quick end to end test by following the [Quickly Test a Drasi Environment guide](/docs/content/how-to-guides/testing/quick-test-environment).
+{{% /alert %}}

 ## Troubleshooting Installation Problems
 If any of installation steps fail, a check mark will appear next to the failed step and the installation process will abort.
 For example: